Disability Equality Training (Taxi and Private Hire Vehicle Drivers) Bill

 Overview

 This bill mandates disability equality training for all taxi and private hire vehicle drivers in England and Wales to ensure better service for disabled passengers.
-Licensing authorities will be required to make completion of an approved training course a condition of licensing or renewal.
+Licensing authorities will be responsible for enforcing this requirement.

 Description